sasanka003/JavaScript_Exercise_Submission_Template/README.md

 cd exercise-submission-webpage

 ```
-3. Open the index.html file in a code editor of your choice.
+3. Open the folder in a code editor of your choice.

 4. Modify the HTML, CSS, and JavaScript code to create your own exercises and instructions.
 You can add, remove, or modify exercise buttons, change the styling, and update the JavaScript code for each exercise.